picario/xpoapi/doc/Data API/Entities.md

 This API key can be used in two ways:

 1. Add the API key to the querystring(?apiKey=1234).
-2. Add the API key to the http header, the header name is the same as the querystring parameter.
+2. Add the API key to the http header (the header name is the same as the querystring parameter).

 <br />
 The base URL for all API calls is: <br />